 The impulse to create began with surrender to sound.
 I wanted to be a singer at a very young age in Haiti.
-Migration spun the quest for song into rock star dreams, poetry, and a doctoral degree in anthropology.
-Today, as a interdisciplinary artist and educator, the work I do is in response to the muses.
-Seeking beauty and grace, however haunting, I confront the visceral too often absent in structural analyses.
-Using a multitude of forms, I explore the borders and spaces between ethnography and performance, physical and textual materials, unmasking our fierce urgency to identify, name, and reckon with the power and vulnerability in unprocessed horrors of colonialism and empire.
+Migration spun the quest for song into rock star dreams, poetry, and a doctoral degree in cultural anthropology.
+Today, as an artist and educator (who has been teaching in universities for over 21 years), the work I do is a direct response to the calls I receive, that is, whenever they make themselves known.
+Using a multitude of forms, I explore the borders and spaces between ethnography and performance, physical and textual materials, seen and unseen forces, unmasking our fierce urgency to identify, name, and reckon with the power and vulnerabilities lodged in unprocessed horrors of colonialism and empire.